OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 ##### Testing for Vulnerabilities

+This phase is where the actual fun starts: The tester uses static and dynamic analysis methods to discover vulnerabilities.
+The methods to do so range from basic automated scanning to manual inspection of the business logic and instrumentation of system APIs.
+You'll find all the necessary techniques documented in this book.

 ##### Exploitation

-Unfortunately, due to shortage of time or limited financial resources, many pentests are limited to mapping the application, often using automated scanners (for instance, for vulnerability analysis).
+Unfortunately, due to shortage of time or limited financial resources, many penetration tests are limited to vulnerability discovery, often using automated scanners (for instance, for vulnerability analysis).
 While vulnerabilities identified during the previous phase may be interesting, the reality of their effectiveness need to be confirmed on five axes:

 - **Damage potential** - the damage(s) to which the vulnerability can lead if exploited successfully,
 - **Reproducibility** - how easy it is to reproduce the attack,